spathon/weather-app/README.md

+# Weather App

+Display the current temperature in the submitted city.

+Open Weather Map and Yahoo are used to display the temperature and an average of both.

 ## Available Scripts

 In the project directory, you can run:

 ### `npm start`

+You need a Open weather map API key to start the app `REACT_APP_OWM=[API key] npm start`

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.